Perak River

+The Perak River (Sungai Perak) is the second longest river in Peninsular Malaysia after the Pahang River.

+A number of towns are on the banks of the river including the royal town of Kuala Kangsar.
+Most of the settlements in what is today Perak were situated near the river until the 19th century, when tin deposits were discovered elsewhere, most notably Ipoh.

 History

 One of the streams that flows into the Perak River is known locally as the Sungai Kangsar (Kangsar River).
 The portion that enjoins the main Perak River is known as Kuala.
 Overlooking the river bank there is a hill where the British Resident for Perak resided and appropriately named as Bukit Residen (Residence Hill).
 During the British occupation the British Resident being Advisor to the Sultan will conduct the Council Meeting with the Sultan and Chieftains from the districts at Bukit Residen.
 The council meeting was usually a pompous event with Chieftains coming with sailing boats and the Royalty and palace officials came riding on elephants.
 The subjects camped at the foot of the Bukit Residen for days as the Council Meeting was usually more than three days.
 For the subjects the Council meeting was a festival where they congregated at river bank.
 The subjects and locals had free flows of food and cultural activities at the river bank.
 Thus the local dialects named the confluence of Kangsar River and Perak River as Kuala Kangsar, Kangsar was coined from the word Council and Kuala means confluence of river.